Bartolomé Castagnola: Career

 Bartolomé Castagnola started playing polo seriously, when he was 14 and his father took him to the La Martina Polo School, where he got to know Adolfo Cambiaso.
 In 1988, he started playing polo abroad, when he went to San Diego with Marcelo Caset and won the San Diego Open.

 Since then, he won the Sotogrande Gold Cup, the US Open, the USPA Gold Cup, the Queen's Cup and the Hurlingham Open among other.

 He participated 14 times in the Campeonato Argentino Abierto de Polo (Argentine Open), won six times and took part in the final another three times.

 Castagnola played for La Martina, Ellerstina, Outback and Dubai and played in Argentina, Spain, Dubai, United Kingdom and Australia.
 In 2000 he co-founded the La Dolfina Polo Team, together with Adolfo Cambiaso, where he usually played on position 4.
 In 2011 he split with Cambiaso and founded La Natividad.

 Marriage

 Bartolomé is married to Camila Cambiaso, sister of Adolfo Cambiaso.
-They have three sons: Bartolomé Jr., Camilo and Benicio, with the two elders also professional polo players, having won the 2019 British Open Polo Championship for Dubai Polo Team.
+They have four sons: Bartolomé Jr., Camilo, Benicio and Lola, with the two elders also professional polo players, having won the 2019 British Open Polo Championship for Dubai Polo Team.